cwi-nl/sen-symposium/Call for Contributions/index.md

 ### Important Dates

-Submission of talk proposals: TBD.
+Submission of talk proposals: April 22, 23:59 (CET).

-Notification: TBD.
+Notification: April 29.

 We look forward to seeing you at the SEN symposium!